zooniverse/aggregation-for-caesar/docs/source/Contributing.md

 ---

 ## Writing Extractors
-Extractors are used to take classifications coming out of Panoptes and extract the relevant data needed to calculate a aggregated answer for one task on a subject.
+Extractors are used to take classifications coming out of Panoptes and extract the relevant data needed to calculate an aggregated answer for one task on a subject.
 Ideally this extraction should be as flat as possible (i.e. no deeply nested dictionaries), but sometimes this can not be avoided.

 ### 1. Make a new function for the extractor